 Guangzhou Skyfame Byland is a residential and commercial property project located in Haizhu District, Guangzhou, Guangdong Province.
 Opposite to the renowned While Swan Hotel, Skyfame Byland offers a full waterfront view of the Pearl River.
 This project consists of residential apartments, serviced apartments, offices, car parking facilities and other supporting commercial facilities of a total GFA of approximately 320,000 sq.m.
 A total saleable GFA of approximately 81,000 sq.m. in towers A4 and A5 and some car parking spaces were handed over to Guangzhou Port Group Co., Limited, an original user of the land for this project, who is entitled to share 28% in the GFA of the project according to the relevant joint venture agreement.
-Other than tower A1 which is under interior decoration works, the remaining parts of the project were completed in 2017 to 2019.
-As of June 30, 2020, an aggregate saleable GFA of approximately 122,000 sq.m. has been delivered to our customers and approximately 17,000 sq.m. remained saleable.
-We retained hotel tower A1 and 800 parking space with a GFA of approximately 20,000 sq.m. for long-term leasing purpose.
+Other than tower A1 which is under interior decoration works, the remaining parts of the project were completed in June 2017.
+As of December 31, 2019, an aggregate saleable GFA of approximately 118,000 sq.m. has been delivered to our customers and approximately 11,000 sq.m. remained saleable.
+We retained hotel tower A1 with a GFA of approximately 20,000 sq.m. and 800 parking space for long-term leasing purpose.